 In recent weeks I have been reading about the importance of beauty.
-Beauty is one of the three transcendentals, not an opinion in the eye of the beholder, but an objective reality that corresponds to the human heart’s desire.
+Beauty is one of the three transcendentals, not an opinion in the eye of the beholder, but an objective reality that corresponds to the human heart’s desire for beauty.
 You get a sense of the importance of beauty from Hans Urs Von Balthasar:

 “We no longer dare to believe in beauty and we make of it a mere appearance in order the more easily to dispose of it.
 Our situation today shows that beauty demands for itself at least as much courage and decision as do truth and goodness, and she will not allow herself to be separated and banned from her two sisters without taking them along with herself in an act of mysterious vengeance.
 We can be sure that whoever sneers at her name as if she were the ornament of a bourgeois past — whether he admits it or not — can no longer pray and soon will no longer be able to love.”
 The Glory of the Lord

-Last year in Rome I met with an artist who has given his life to the mission of beauty in the church.
+It is unfortunate that our Christchurch diocese parishes planning to build new churches to replace those lost in the earthquakes are not reflecting on the centrality of beauty in the Catholic tradition before they engage with architects who know nothing of the Catholic tradition of church building.
+Whenever I raise the possibility as an essential task of formation the response is that beauty is expensive.
+This is not the case.
+During the week I met with an artist who has given his life to the mission of beauty in the church.
 He commented that after the Renaissance, Beauty became associated with expense.
 Before the Renaissance, Beauty was associated with holiness.

-A few years ago with a group of pilgrims I visited the Mount of the Transfiguration.
-It is not too far from the Sea of Galilee, and from every direction it rises distinctively from the plain landscape as a solitary hill.
-I took the picture above from the bus window.
+A couple of years ago with a group of pilgrims I visited the Mount of the Transfiguration.
+It is not too far from the Sea of Galilee, and from every direction it rises distinctively from the plain landscape as a solitary hill – I took the picture above from the bus window.

 In a similar way, the account of the Transfiguration of Jesus rises up as if from nowhere in the Gospels.
 We have Jesus preaching, teaching and performing miracles that have an effect on some but not on others, then, all of a sudden Jesus is speaking with the Old Testament prophets Moses and Elijah and his clothes become ‘dazzlingly white, whiter than any earthly bleacher could make them’.

 Our contemporary and practical minds might prefer to dismiss the Transfiguration of Jesus as a bit of unnecessary magic.
-Perhaps our attachment to our own limited and safe vision dismiss such a pragmatic response.
+We need to dismiss such a pragmatic response.